Plugins

 Usage

-Please keep in mind that the __init__.py file in the plugins folder must not be modified or deleted.
+Keep in mind that the __init__.py file in the picasso/picasso/gui/plugins folder must not be modified or deleted.

 GitHub